Ankita7977/marine-intelligence-signal-db./README.md

 The system produces:
 - clean and validated signals
 - fully traceable records
-- consistent outputs
+- deterministic outputs

-These signals can be directly used for:
+These signals are ready to be used for:
 - analysis
 - modeling
 - simulation systems